floydkrom/Guardiola/Guardiola.md

 ---
-title: "Pep Guardiola's Tatical Mastermind"
+title: "The Tactical Mastermind of Pep Guardiola"
 author: "Will Orser & Floyd Krom"
 output:
   html_document: